The EU's Carbon Border Adjustment Mechanism (CBAM)

 Which indirect emissions are included in the EU CBAM?

-During the transitional period, importers must report the indirection emissions of all goods.
+During the transitional period, importers must report the indirect emissions of all goods.

 After the transitional period (from January 2026), a carbon price will apply to indirect emissions from the following goods: